Business Writing Style Guide

 I never use British terminology like “half five”, “8th of March”, “fortnight”, instead preferring the more straightforward, “5:30”, “March 8th”, and, for Pete’s sake, “two weeks”.

 When counting up to nine things, I spell the words representing the numbers.
 For 10 things or more, I use the numbers.
-The Chicago Manual of Style prescribes spelling out numbers up to 100, as well as large round numbers, but I think that looks precious and old-timey: for example, 52 versus fifty-two (hyphenated!).
+The Chicago Manual of Style prescribes spelling out numbers up to 100, as well as large round numbers, but I think that looks old-timey: for example, 52 versus fifty-two (hyphenated!).

 American English requires that punctuation that is not part of the quotation be inside the quotation marks, making, for example, the following correct: He said, “Describe the risk management strategy used by the vendor and outline any software tools used in support.”
 British English keeps this punctuation outside the quotation marks, making the following correct: He said, “Describe the risk management strategy used by the vendor and outline any software tools used in support”.
 I follow the British style.